tidymodels/infer/TO-DO.md

-## For next CRAN version
+## For upcoming CRAN version

 - Write tests to get `covr::package_coverage()` back up over 90%
   - Check for `visualize()` producing appropriate plots if `generate()` is or is not done
 - Write test to check that bootstrapped values are centered near the hypothesized value in `specify()`
 - Decide on how to handle NA's